zencart/documentation/content/dev/contributing/coding_standards.md

 ## Old Standard
 Legacy Zen Cart code has used a modified *phpBB* coding style, with notable characteristics such as "indent with 2 spaces, not tabs", and "The opening brace (ie: `{`) for `class` and `function` definitions, as well as `if/else` statements, was kept on the same line", etc.

-## New Standard: PSR-2
+## New Standard: PSR-12
-In the interest of progressively modernizing the code, going forward we are adopting [the PSR-2 coding standard](https://www.php-fig.org/psr/psr-2/), which also includes PSR-1 standards.
+In the interest of progressively modernizing the code, going forward we are adopting [the PSR-12 coding standard](https://www.php-fig.org/psr/psr-12/), which also includes PSR-1 and PSR-2 standards.

 ### Difference from the "Old Standard"
-To be clear: PSR-2 uses "4 spaces instead of tabs", and puts the opening `{` braces on a new line when used with `class` and `function` declarations (but keeps them on the same line when used with controls structures such as `if`, `for`, `foreach`, `switch` or `while` loops.)
+To be clear: PSR-12 uses "4 spaces instead of tabs", and puts the opening `{` braces on a new line when used with `class` and `function` declarations (but keeps them on the same line when used with controls structures such as `if`, `for`, `foreach`, `switch` or `while` loops.)

 For example, the old style would be: